 Last character: l

 We get the last character using the charAt() method above.
-The string index starts from 0, and that’s why we pass the string.length – 1 argument to the charAt() function.
+The string index starts from 0, so we pass the string.length – 1 argument to the charAt() function.

 JavaScript String slice() is a built-in method that extracts a part of a string.
-It returns the extracted part in a new string and does not change the original string.
+It returns the extracted part in a new string, not changing the original string.

 Syntax